FREQUENTLY ASKED QUESTIONS

 HOW LONG DOES IT TAKE TO GET MY WORK COMPLETED?

 This will depend on a number of factors, including the difficulty of the job, availability of any needed parts or stones, and the volume of work the shop is currently experiencing.
-Our normal turn around for basic repairs is 2-3 days, although it can take a bit longer during busier seasons, up to about 1 week.
+Our standard turn around for basic repairs is 3-4 days, although it can take a bit longer during busier seasons, up to about 1 week.

 BUT I READ ONLINE YOU SOMETIMES DO FREE REPAIRS WHILE I WAIT?